 While it’s possible to paint on just one sample and decide it’s all wrong or (yay!) perfect, typically you need to see multiple tones to tease out why it works or doesn’t work.

 When you view three or more shades of grey in your space, you’ll be able to easier identify undertones coming forward or how one or more may feel too dirty, too green, too cool, or too brown.

 OMG.
-I spied this grey on a door in Leanne Ford’s IG (are you following me there?), and it’s gorgeous!
+I spied this shade of grey on a door in Leanne Ford’s IG (are you following me there?), and it’s gorgeous!

 She paired it with walls painted this white which is super similar to the white throughout my own home:

-Here’s an infographic with a few more of my favorite white and neutral paint colors from BENJAMIN MOORE (including Classic Gray mentioned above)…click it to discover how to choose a great white paint:
+Here’s an infographic with a few more of my favorite white and neutral paint colors from BENJAMIN MOORE (tap it to discover how to choose a great white paint):

 YOUR TURN!
 Have a favorite go-to light grey or neutral paint color?
 Why do you love it?

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.

 Peace to you right where you are.